dustinpfister/pusher/README.md

 });
 ```

-it will cause an error if false, but return true to the standard out if it is a git folder.
+It will cause an error if false, but return true to the standard out if it is a git folder.

 ## git_count.js